emory-libraries/Pattern-Library/src/_patterns/10-tokens/10-globals/text.md

 ### Description

 The text token allows you to include a block of text within another pattern.
-This text content can either be written in a plain text format or using [Markdown](https://daringfireball.net/projects/markdown/).
+This text content can either be written in a plain text format or using [Markdown][Markdown].
 All text blocks are rendered using the `.text` class.
-Refer to our typography guide to preview our [Text Styles](/patterns/00-meta-30-typography-text/00-meta-30-typography-text.html).
+Refer to our typography guide to preview our [Text Styles][tokens-text].

 ### Best Practices